Synjardy

 Therapeutic indication

-Synjardy is indicated in adults aged 18 years and older with type 2 diabetes mellitus as an adjunct to diet and exercise to improve glycaemic control:
+Synjardy is indicated in adults and children aged 10 years and above for the treatment of type 2 diabetes mellitus as an adjunct to diet and exercise:

-• in patients inadequately controlled on their maximally tolerated dose of metformin alone;
+• in patients insufficiently controlled on their maximally tolerated dose of metformin alone

 • in patients already being treated with the combination of empagliflozin and metformin as separate tablets.